gimoonnam/vgg16_practice/README.md

 [-] check the effect of batch size

-[-] use lr scheduler, for example, StepLR
+[x] ~~use lr scheduler, for example, StepLR~~
+    lr scheduler reduces fluctuations in loss values in later training stage

 [x] ~~use WandB to record train trajectory~~